arthur-ai/bench/docs/source/setup.md

 # checkout to the docs-cleanup branch
 cd bench
-git checkout docs-cleanup # TODO: DELETE ONCE WE ARE MERGED INTO MAIN

 # set the BENCH_FILE_DIR environment variable to point to the example test suite data
 export BENCH_FILE_DIR="./examples/bench_runs/"